 Although Amherst has no airport of its own, it is served by Bradley, the regional airport covering the Springfield, Massachusetts-Hartford, Connecticut area, approximately an hour away by ground transportation.

-Amtrak national rail serves both Springfield, Massachusetts (approximately an hour away by bus; about half that by shuttle van or personal auto) and–though only twice a day (once in each direction)–our nearby county seat of Northampton, an easy 15 minutes (8 miles/ 13 km) by taxi, Lyft, or Uber (approximate cost $20-25).
+Amtrak national rail serves both Springfield, Massachusetts (approximately an hour away from Amherst by bus; about half that by shuttle van or personal auto) and–though only twice a day (once in each direction)–our nearby county seat of Northampton, an easy 30 minutes (8 miles/ 13 km) from Amherst by taxi, Lyft, or Uber (approximate cost $20-25) or personal auto.

-The following sites, hosted by area colleges, provide a comprehensive overview of transportation options from major destinations:
+Protip: The following sites, hosted by area colleges, provide a convenient overview of transportation options from major destinations:

 Amherst College Transportation Information